 Portions 1, 23, and 27 of farm number 860 and a certain portion 4 of farm number 94 situated in the district of Siteki, Eswatini, measuring 6 540 hectares are leased from Tibiyo TakaNgwane for a period of 25 years following renewal of the initial 25 year lease which lapsed on 08 September 2008.

 Assets pledged as security

-Certain moveable and immoveable assets are pledged as security for loans.
-(Refer note 20.6).
+All moveable and immoveable assets with the exception of leased assets are pledged as security for loans.
+(Refer note 19.8).

-10. Goodwill
+9. Goodwill

 See accounting policies in notes 40.1 and 40.5.